-An independent environmental audit of the mining and infrastructure areas of the Cowal Gold Project (CGP) construction was conducted between the 12-16 December 2005 by Trevor Brown and Robert Drury of Trevor Brown & Associates, to assess the status of the construction activities between July and December 2005 in relation to the conditions of approval and in accordance with the Minister's Conditions of Approval (MCoA) No. 8.8.
+An independent environmental audit of the mining and infrastructure areas of the Cowal Gold Project (CGP) construction was conducted between the 19 and 23 June 2006 by Trevor Brown and Robert Drury of Trevor Brown & Associates, to assess the status of the construction activities between January and June 2006 in relation to the conditions of approval and in accordance with the Minister's Conditions of Approval (MCoA) No. 8.8.

-The compliance audit was conducted in accordance with the Australian/New Zealand Standards AS/NZS ISO 14010:1996 - Guidelines and General Principles for Environmental Auditing; and AS/NZS ISO 14011:1996 - Procedures for Environmental Auditing.
+The compliance audit was conducted generally in accordance with the Australian/New Zealand Standards AS/NZS ISO 14010:1996 - Guidelines and General Principles for Environmental Auditing; and AS/NZS ISO 14011:1996 - Procedures for Environmental Auditing.

-The construction activities associated with the CGP commenced in January 2004 following preparation and approval of the required environmental management plans in accordance with the MCoA.
-The Independent Environmental Audit reviewed the available documentation in relation to the requirements of the MCoA and the other licenses and approvals granted for the project.
+The construction activities associated with the CGP commenced in January 2004 following preparation and approval of the required environmental management plans in accordance with the requirements of the MCoA.

+This Independent Environmental Audit reviewed the documentation in relation to the requirements of the MCoA and the other licenses and approvals granted for the project, for the construction activities between January and June 2006.

-The construction activities from January 2004 to June 2005 involved establishment of temporary facilities for the mine administration and infrastructure, with the commencement of major earthworks related for the temporary isolation bund and laying of the pipeline from the production bores to the mine, completion of the temporary and permanent isolation bunds, construction of the water management structures and contained water ponds, internal access roads, northern tailings storage facility and commencement of the process plant construction including excavation for the inground crusher unit.
+Construction between January 2004 to December 2005 involved establishment of temporary facilities for the mine administration and infrastructure, commencement of major earthworks related for the temporary isolation bund around the perimeter of the mine pit, laying of the supply pipeline across Lake Cowal from the production bores to the mine, completion of the permanent isolation bunds around the mine pit, construction of the water management structures and contained water ponds, internal access roads, northern and southern tailings storage facilities and process plant construction including the in-ground crusher unit.

-In the period July to December 2005 further development of mine infrastructure occurred with major process plant components constructed and installed on the plant site and removal of overburden and oxidised ore started in April 2005.
+In the period January to June 2006 further establishment of mine infrastructure occurred with major process plant components completed and commissioning of the process plant components started in March 2006.